Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that code readability and simplicity often contribute more to long-term efficiency than short-sighted micro-optimizations."

 In other words, as a programmer, don't waste time trying to optimize parts of your code before you have concrete evidence that it's a bottleneck.
 Invest in good design, solid architecture, and readable code, because these aspects can save you and your team countless hours in the future.

+# 2024-03-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Make sure you have a plan for your day, week, or even month.
+Knowing what you want to achieve and when will keep you on track and prevent you from getting sidetracked.
+Use task management tools, such as Trello or Asana, to help organize your plans and keep track of your progress.
+ - 来自帮助助手